runtools/run/docs/content/reference/resources.md

 ##### @import

-Like `@load`, the `@import` attribute allows to inherit from one or more resource.
+Like `@load`, the `@import` attribute allows inheriting from one or more resource.
 The difference is that when you use `@import`, you don't inherit a full resource from its root, you only inherit the part contained in the `@export` section.

 For example, if you `@import` the following resource: